wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 - He read, wrote, reflected
 - He was awake, alive, intentional

 I couldn’t sleep.
-I woke at 3 a.m. and felt compelled to tell him everything about me.
+I woke at 3 a.m. and felt compelled to tell him about my story.

 I thought I was falling in love with him.

-So i wrote him a long email to reflect on my journery and where i am goint to.
+So I wrote him a long email to explain myself, my journey and the road ahead of me.

-But as I told him my truth, I realized something:
+But as I told him my story, I realized something:

 **This wasn’t about him.**

 ---